 Due to the mechanisms described, a self-perpetuating cycle occurs, and women can have irregular cycles.
 The probability of a spontaneous pregnancy is significantly reduced.
 Furthermore, the sugar metabolism deteriorates, leading to the development of diabetes.
 Women without obesity who suffer from comparable fertility disorders can also suffer from insulin resistance.
 However, the extent is smaller compared to overweight women.
 Here, there seem to be more genetic disorders that contribute to insulin resistance in the context of sugar and fat metabolism.
 However, the exact mechanisms are still being researched.

 To improve the disturbed body functions, the imbalance in the sugar and hormone metabolism must be corrected by weight reduction.
-The normalisation of the BMI leads to regular cycles and thus increases fertility.
+The regulation of the BMI leads to regular cycles and thus increases fertility.

-Since the development and maintenance of obesity is caused not only by socio-cultural aspects but also by highly complex biochemical control circuits and epigenetic effects, conventional diets are usually not sufficient to stabilise the BMI in the long term.
+The development and maintenance of obesity is caused not only by socio-cultural aspects but also by highly complex biochemical control circuits and epigenetic effects, or how your behaviours and environment can cause changes that affect the way your genes work.
+Therefore, conventional diets are usually not sufficient to stabilise the BMI in the long term.
 A change in diet and an increase in physical activity are required.
 Carbohydrates, proteins and fats all provide energy, but only proteins and fats can provide vital building blocks.

 For a weight loss diet, fats with a high proportion of unsaturated fatty acids should be chosen.
 Furthermore, the daily proportion of proteins could be increased (20-30%), but this should only be done under medical supervision if the kidneys are also weak.
 Carbohydrates with a low glycaemic index could be used, but this is controversial.
 The diet should be rich in fibre and include drinking a lot of water or unsweetened teas.
 Calorie intake should have a slightly negative balance compared to physical activity, i.e. consume more than intake.
 Regular endurance sports such as jogging, swimming or cycling should become part of everyday life.